netzke/netzke/README.md

 <%= netzke :hello_world %>
 ```

-To further familiarize yourself with Netzke architecture, refer to the [Netzke Core README](https://github.com/netzke/netzke-core).
+To learn about Netzke architecture in detail, refer to the [Netzke Core README](https://github.com/netzke/netzke-core).

 ## Netzke gems